Deendayal Upadhyaya: Legacy

 Since 2016 the BJP government under Prime Minister Narendra Modi named several public institutions after him.
 In Delhi, a road/marg has been named after Upadhyaya.
 In August 2017, the BJP state government in UP proposed renaming of Mughalsarai station in honour of Upadhyaya as his dead body was found near it.
 Opposition parties protested this move in the Parliament of India.
-The Samajwadi Party protested with a statement that the station was being renamed after someone "who had made "no contribution to the freedom struggle".
+The Samajwadi Party protested with a statement that the station was being renamed after someone "who had made no contribution to the freedom struggle".
 The Deen Dayal Research Institute deals with queries on Upadhyaya and his works.

-In 2018 a newly constructed cable-stayed bridge in Surat was named Pandit Dindayal Upadhyay Bridge in honor of him.
+In 2018 a newly constructed cable-stayed bridge in Surat was named Pandit Dindayal Upadhyay Bridge in honour of him.

 On 16 February 2020 in Varanasi, Narendra Modi opened the Pandit Deendayal Upadhyaya Memorial Centre and unveiled a 63-foot statue of Upadhyaya, his tallest statue in the country.